Should a resume be one page?

 Additionally, you shouldn’t include references on your resume.
 Most employers don’t require references at all, and others will simply ask to see your references later on in the hiring process.

 If you find yourself running out of space, try tweaking your resume’s formatting to help it fit on one page.

-A one page resume format features the following stylizations to maximize space on the page:
+Try making the following adjustments to maximize space on the page:

 - Bullet points instead of paragraphs